Home

 Cheap Cars To Insure For New Drivers: Young And Old

-Passing your test is an awesome feeling, the freedom of being able to explore the country without an instructor or experienced driver with you is one of the greatest things about cars and driving in general.
+Passing your test is an amazing feeling, offering the freedom to explore the country without supervision.

 Cheap Cars to Insure for Young Drivers

-If you’re under 20 years old, insurance companies will penalise you even more for your lack of experience, these cars are perfect for travelling to and from college or school and taking road trips with friends.
+If you’re under 20 years old, insurance companies will penalise you even more for your lack of experience.
+The cars below are perfect for travelling to and from college or school and road trips with friends.

-We’ve also listed some guideline insurance prices, based on a 17-year-old driving while living at home with parents - remember your insurance quotes will vary greatly depending on personal circumstances.
+We’ve also listed some guideline insurance prices based on a 17-year-old driving while living at home with parents.
+Remember that your insurance quotes will vary greatly depending on personal circumstances.

 One of the most common first cars and cars for young people, the Ford Fiesta is a legendary supermini, been produced since 1976 right up until 2023, there’s been plenty of innovation, changes and improvements over the years.